spaghettidba/XESmartTarget/README.md

 # XESmartTarget

-XESmartTarget is the simplest way to write Extended Events data to a database table.
+*XESmartTarget is the simplest way to write Extended Events data to a database table.
+But wait: there's more!
+XESmartTarget is the easiest way to process events without writing a single line of code!*

 XESmartTarget is a command line tool to help you working with SQL Server Extended Events.
 It offers the ability to perform custom actions in response to Events, in a way that is not possible by using the built-in targets.